splatlab/squeakr/README.md

 feature-rich approximate membership query (AMQ) data structure.

 Squeakr is memory-efficient, consuming 1.5X–4.3X less memory than the state-of-the-art.
-It offers competitive counting performance, and answers queries about a particular k-mer over an order-of- magnitude faster than other systems.
+It offers competitive counting performance, in fact, it is faster for larger k-mers, and answers queries about a particular k-mer over an order-of- magnitude faster than other systems.
 The Squeakr representation of the k-mer multiset turns out to be immediately useful for downstream processing (e.g., De Bruijn graph traversal) because it supports fast queries and dynamic k-mer insertion, deletion, and modification.

+k-mer counts can be validated by hooking into the C++ level query API.
+An example query program is also available in "kmer_query.cc".

 API
 --------
-* 'main': count k-mers in a read dataset
+* 'main': count k-mers in a read dataset.
-* 'query': query k-mers in the Squeakr representation
+* 'query': query k-mers in the Squeakr representation.
-* 'inner-prod': compute inner products of two Squeakr representations
+* 'inner-prod': compute inner products of two Squeakr representations.

 Build
 -------